2 Mark 1902 G "Baden" (Germany, German Empire)

 Auction prices

 Find out the current coin value of the German 2 Mark 1902 "Baden" with mark G. This silver coin from the times of German Empire struck at the Karlsruhe Mint.
-The record price belongs to the lot 9 sold at the Hess Divo auction for EUR 25,000.
-Bidding took place December 25, 2013.
+The record price belongs to the lot 32116 sold at the Heritage Auctions auction for USD 2,115.
+Bidding took place January 8, 2017.

 Сondition